 Most surnames have experienced slight spelling changes.
 A son may not chose to spell his name the same way that his father did.
 Many were errors, many deliberate.
 During the early development of the French language, a person usually gave his version, phonetically, to a scribe, a priest, or a recorder.
 Prefixes or suffixes varied.
 They were optional as they passed through the centuries, or were adopted by different branches to signify either a political or religious adherence.
 Hence, there a many spelling variations

 of the name La Garde, including Desjardin, Desjardins, DesJardin, DesJardins, Desjardines, DesJardines, Déjardin, Déjardins, Dujardin, DuJardin, Desjardains, Desjardain, Déjardain, DéJardien, Déjerdin, Desjerdin, Desjerdins, Déjerdins, Déjerdain, Déjerdains, Le Jardin, Les Jardins, Lesjardins, Jardin, Jardines, Desjerdin and many more.

 Early Notables of the La Garde family (pre 1700)

-Another 65 words (5 lines of text) are included under the topic Early La Garde Notables in all our PDF Extended History products and printed products wherever possible.
+Another 40 words (3 lines of text) are included under the topic Early La Garde Notables in all our PDF Extended History products and printed products wherever possible.